- Hsinyen Lai

-My research interests mainly lies at the intersection of historical sociology and international relations of the Middle East, especially with focus on the role of ideology and its (re)prodution in socio-political movements, revolutions, and foreign policy as conseqeunce of 'the international' social formation.
+My research interests mainly lie at the intersection of historical sociology and international relations of the Middle East, especially with the focus on the role of ideology and its (re)production in foreign policy as consequence of 'the international' social formation.

-My PhD project investigates how Bahrain's foreign policy toward its alignment with the Gulf monachies and 'the West' was shaped along with the development of Arabism after Bahrain's political independence in the 1970s.
-Drawing on Antonio Gramsci as a theoretical framework for historical sociology, I give alternative accounts to IR Wendtian constructivist understanding of the relationship of foreign policy and ideas, i.e. identity, in the Middle East.
-I argue that Arabism in foreign policy formulation does not ascribe to identity shift alongside the twilgiht of Arabism vis-a-vis the rise of sovereignty norm due to changes in state leaders' intersubjectivity in the international arena.
-It actually reflects Arabism as modern ideology related to domestic, regional and international socio-political dynamics over time, and represents constantly the contested notion of sovereignty held respectively in popular and sultanistic version of Arabism that underlie the ideological bases for foreign policy.
+My PhD project investigates how Bahrain's foreign policy toward its alignment was shaped along with the development of Arabism after Bahrain's political independence in 1971.
+Drawing on Antonio Gramsci as a theoretical framework for making a case of historical sociology, I give alternative accounts to IR Wendtian constructivist understanding of the relationship of foreign policy and ideas, i.e. identity, in the Middle East.
+I argue that Arabism in foreign policy does not ascribe to identity shift alongside the twilight of Arabism vis-a-vis the rise of sovereignty norm, nor to changes in state leaders' intersubjectivity in the international arena.
+It could be seen as modern ideology related to social formation cut across the domestic, regional and international level, and represents the social struggle between popular movements and the regime.
+While this social struggle revolves around a contested notion of sovereignty, it nonetheless creates different alternatives of alignments and has influences on Arabism.

 Publications and Presentations

 - Ewan Stein and Hsinyen Lai, 'Ideology, Foreign Policy and Regional Order in the Middle East: Explaining the Persistence of Rival Security Alignments', presented at 5th Global International Studies Conference, World International Studies Committee, Taipei, April 2017.